Growing Away from Others' Expectations and Turning Inwards

 It is important to separate what we want to achieve for ourselves versus what others want for us to achieve.
 We may have heard it many times before, but rarely do we take this advice to heart.
 Like every advice in life, one has to go through the same experience oneself before one can truly understand the necessity of it.

 I suppose at the end what I wanted to say is that, we hear a lot of other voices which may influence our own.
 Some may be given in full sincerity, some others in haste, or worse still in jest.
-After all of that, we still need to filter what we hear on a daily basis in respect to our core, honest, and true self.
+After all of that, we still need to filter what we hear on a daily basis—and we must not forget our core, honest, and true self.

 In the words of a pop culture anthem: Be yourself and you will never lose.